Have you ever had difficulties with finding inspiration for your photography?

 Charlie James has seen the insides of two huge continents, focusing on the Amazon river and then Africa in its totality.

-From looking at his images intensely, you can easily see he is a master of people in their environments.
+From looking at his images, you can see he is a master of people in their environments.

-His images look easy, but they really are unique and almost impossible to recreate.
+His images look easy, but they are unique and almost impossible to recreate.

 21. Andy Bardon

-The outdoor world inspires this adventure photographer, and he is driven to document human interaction with wild environments.
+Andy is an adventure photographer.
+The outdoor world inspires this adventure photographer.
+He is driven to document human interaction with wild environments.
 Brave lad!

 American born Andy Bardon spends every free minute outdoors immersed in adventurous pursuits, telling stories with his camera.
 With a genuine smile on his face.